 Anyway, I opted to use use that original cheesy corn chowder recipe as a guide, stripping it down a bit and then adding some smoky/cheesy/savory flavor with that always-winning combination of smoked paprika, mustard powder, and thyme.

-This vegan corn chowder starts with a traditional roux base for an uber-creamy situation that you expect with chowder.
+This dairy-free corn chowder starts with a traditional roux base for an uber-creamy situation that you expect with chowder.
 No watery chowder here!
 Coconut milk, Yukon Golds, and – of course – corn complete the picture, with half of the soup being pureed then added back to the pot for a gloriously creamy corn chowder that, I hope, will make you go wide-eyed too.

 Oh, and while my brother-in-law didn’t try the vegan version of my corn chowder (I think he’s too married to the original!), my husband gives it a big ol’ thumbs-up.
 I don’t miss the dairy, and neither does he.
+(Update: My BIL has since tried this version – and he loved it!)

 Rich & Creamy Vegan Corn Chowder